gmc-code/PC-microbit-micropython/docs/images/Built_in_images_advanced.rst

 | Use the sorted function to randomly sort **list(Image.ALL_ARROWS)**.
 | Use the same **randomkey** function from above as the sort key.
-| Display hte randomly sorted image list with a delay of half a second.
+| Display the randomly sorted image list with a delay of half a second.

 .. code-block:: python